 The U.S. needed to know the specifics of how Germany almost did it, because a new threat arose from the ashes of WWII.
 Some would say that the problem before the war was grave, but that the Allied Forces needed to pick from the least of two evils to defeat the Nazis.
 In the immediate aftermath of the war, most recognized the threat Russia posed, but they felt that owed something to Stalin for his loyalty to the Allied Forces during the war.
 General George S. Patton was one that fervently believed that the U.S., and the allies, should move against Russia while Russia was weakened by Nazi maneuvers.
-As I said there was the loyalty factor, and the fact that Americans had tired of war.
+Historians list the loyalty factor as one reason the Allied forces did not invade Russia after the war, but they also list the idea that Americans grew tired of war after the lengthy World War.
 Few in power could deny that Russia was becoming a problem however, and the U.S. decided that the scientific research conducted in Germany could assist them greatly in their eventual attempts to defeat Russia.

-The initial pursuit in post-war Germany was for the rocket and missile technology the Germans perfected in some cases and nearly perfected in others (some have said the Nazis were on the brink of discovering long range missile technology that would reach the U.S., but that they didn’t quite achieve that goal by the end of the war).
+Their initial pursuit for post-war Germany knowledge and technology involved the rocket and missile technology the Germans perfected in some cases and nearly perfected in others (some have said the Nazis were on the brink of discovering long range missile technology that would reach the U.S., but that they didn’t quite achieve that goal by the end of the war).
 The U.S. was also in pursuit of their engineering designs of aircraft, medicines and electronics.
 In the midst of this search through the Nazi knowledge and technology, U.S. intelligence officials discovered a jewel in the rough: The Nazi scientists.
-The U.S. officials, left in charge of sifting through the proverbial rubble of post-war Germany, exited the country believing that it was the scientists that were almost solely responsible for how close Germany came to the unthinkable.
+The U.S. officials, left in charge of sifting through the proverbial rubble of post-war Germany, exited the country believing that it was the scientists who were almost solely responsible for how close Germany came to the unthinkable.

 (Editor’s Note: Almost everything written to this point is 100% researched and believed to be true.
 What follows is the conspiracy theory.)